175M3H3RE/batch_chat_like_wa/README.md

 <br>Other symbols: ``` ~ $ # ```

 If key.bat is deleted, encryption is ( automatically ) disabled.
-For any symbol to show up while using keys, those (allowed list) symbols must be included in the key.
+<br>For any symbol to show up while using keys, those (allowed list) symbols must be included in the key.

 <b>Please take it with a pinch of Salt.</b>